Personal tools

 - Overview

-- The RL Process
+- How RL Works

 RL models are taught to make a series of judgments by learning.
 In unpredictable and potentially complex environments, agents must learn to achieve goals.
 AI is placed in a game-like environment while learning reinforcement.
 To find solutions to problems, computers use trial and error.